danainjax/punks-front-end/NOTES.md

     *IN my DB the punks are stored from id 1 to id 10000, in the api I am seeding the db with, they are stored from 000 - 9999.
 Need to solve for that.*

 2. Move comments to a modal
-3. Make log in a modal
-4. Add a contract
+3. Add a contract
-5. Display the user account page, work on user model
+4. Display the user account page, work on user model
-6. Get likes working 'counter cache'
+5. Get likes working 'counter cache'

 MODAL

-Pseudo code-
-Use the modal to [1] Login
-Use a modal to [2] Add a comment
+Use a modal to [1] Add a comment
-Use a modal to [3] Add a contract
+Use a modal to [2] Add a contract

 [ ] When comments are added, instead of adding to bottom of show page, pop a modal or some other html element